Best Headliner Material: How to Choose Headliner Fabric

 Vinyl Upholstery Headliner

-To adhere the headliner material, you'll need a quality, high-strength spray adhesive.
-We've got several choices in spray adhesives that will make quick work of installing and adhering your headliner.
+You'll need a high-quality, high-strength spray adhesive to adhere the headliner material.
+We offer several choices in spray adhesives that will quickly install and adhere your headliner.
 Our blog "Choosing the Right Spray Adhesive" (#300406) details the qualities and characteristics of each adhesive and which ones are best for headliner and hull liner installation.